Artist Statement

 In each piece, I aim to create a space for reflection, where the viewer is invited to pause, breathe, and experience the profound peace that comes from embracing the beauty of less.

-Winter 2024- Current
+Winter 2024- Summer 2025

-Summer 2024
+Summer 2023-2024

 A throwback to her pointillism series from early 2023.
 She painted thousands of tiny dots that make ethereal floral paintings of large scale.
 Instead of one large piece of paper, Gullery pieced together squares of paper as the backing, making each painting look like a quilt.